No results found

 For blocking network requests, I recommend to use AdAway or any proxy AD Blocker such as clash.

 Another way to block ADs is using the Content-Security-Policy to block some scripts from loading.
-See the official Content-Security-Policy Blocker UserScript.

 User-Agent spoofing